WurthElektronik/Ansys-Library/README.md

 * Model creation process verified against known laboratory results
 * Mesh optimized for balance of simulation speed and accuracy

 For how to use models in GitHub repository, you can refer to the help document in this folder.
+If you have any advice or questions, please send email to libraries@we-online.com or Melon.Huang@we-online.com to let us know.

 **Please read Disclaimer carefully before downloading and using Würth Elektronik Models.**

-**Note: Ansys library and xml file in GitHub repository are always the latest.**
+**Note1: Ansys library and xml file in GitHub repository are always the latest.**
+**Note2: Ansys has a big update in 2023R1 and some geometry core feature changes so models are not compatible before and after 2023R1.
+That's why we have two folders of different version for some series, but mostly we only have 2023R1 available.
+If you need higher or lower version model, please send email to libraries@we-online.com or Melon.Huang@we-online.com.**
 ## Component Classification
 * WE - Automotive